WenjiangDeng/MAX/README.md

 - A list of mutations containing the information of chromosome, start position, end position, reference sequence and alternative sequence.
 Here is an example of the mutation file:

   ![image](https://user-images.githubusercontent.com/40486459/110201429-5520b100-7e63-11eb-9efd-e57f12793b66.png)
-- The reference of genome or the specific chromosome.
-In this study, we use the [hg38 gene model downloaded from UCSC repository](https://hgdownload.soe.ucsc.edu/downloads.html#human/).
+- The reference sequence of whole genome.
+In this study, we use the hg38 gene model downloaded [from UCSC repository](https://hgdownload.soe.ucsc.edu/downloads.html#human/).
-- The reference of transcriptome or the isoforms from a specific gene.
-The isoform sequences can be retrieved from [UCSC Table Browser](http://genome.ucsc.edu/cgi-bin/hgTables).
+- The GTF annotation file of the specific genes of interest.
+The GTF file can be retrieved from [UCSC Table Browser](http://genome.ucsc.edu/cgi-bin/hgTables).
 - The RNA-seq data from a group of samples.
 #### Software requirements for XAEM:
 - R version 3.3.0 or later with installed packages: foreach and doParallel